abaugus/OpenGl/README.md

 # 2playerTicTacToe
-Tic Tac Toe Game for 2 player
+Tic Tac Toe Game for 2 player using OpenGl